-Mysterious concrete sculptures surface in Toronto's Don Valley
+This is what those mysterious concrete sculptures are in Toronto's Lower Don Trail

-Toronto's newest super park just got some semi-permanent, stone-based residents of the creepy but cool variety.
+The Lower Don Trail in Toronto has been a popular spot for biking this summer and many might be wondering about the stone-based residents they pass along the way.

-Saturday marked the launch of the Don River Valley Park Art Program – a curated series of temporary public artworks taking place along the Don River."
+Launched in 2017 by the Don River Valley Park Art Program, the installation is part of a curated series of public artworks along the Don River.

-Artist Duane Linklater was tapped to initiate the program with his 14-piece cast concrete sculpture series Monsters for Beauty, Permanence and Individuality.
+Duane Linklater is the artist behind this 14-piece cast concrete sculpture series Monsters for Beauty, Permanence and Individuality.

 Linklater's "monsters" are actually cast replicas of gargoyles that adorn prominent buildings around the city.

 They're meant to inspire reflection upon Toronto’s history in terms of development, settlement, and changes made to our natural environment.

 "The gargoyle as an icon communicates power and authority; it is a protector of a certain kind of colonial space," reads the project's description.